matheo/BlankTheme/Matheo/BlankTheme/Resources/docs/LAYOUTS.markdown

 ## Subtemplates (grid)

-As an example of [YAML subtemplates](http://www.yaml.de/en/documentation/practice/subtemplates.html) there is a example of its use, with the main column at the left, taking the 60% of the total width, and the side columns the other 40%.
+As an example of [Bootstrap grid system](http://getbootstrap.com/css/#grid) there is a example of its use, with the main column at the left, taking the 60% of the total width, and the side columns the other 40%.

 ## Full width (full2col and full3col)